How to Clean a Dishwasher: A Comprehensive 6-Step Guide

 Yes, lemon juice has antibacterial properties, but vinegar is better for breaking down mineral buildup.

-3. Can I put bleach in my dishwasher?
+3. How do I deep clean my dishwasher?

 4. How do I keep my dishwasher smelling fresh?